Ukraine and Refugee Response Appeal

 UNICEF’s strategy

-Working with implementing partners, provision of essential vaccines will remain a priority, alongside ensuring primary health-care access, provision of health and nutrition supplies and infant and young child feeding promotion.
-Access to water supply and WASH items for at-risk communities and re-establishment of water and sanitation infrastructure in health and school facilities will be ensured.
+Working with implementing partners, provision of essential vaccines will remain a priority, alongside primary health-care access, provision of health and nutrition supplies and infant and young child feeding promotion.
+Access to water supply and hygiene items for at-risk communities and re-establishment of water and sanitation infrastructure in health and school facilities will be ensured.

 Pillar 1: Ukraine programme targets